 Rapid technological advancement: All industries have been transformed by various novel technologies and there is never a better time to leverage on these innovations to bring your ideas to life than now.
 With the proliferation of smartphones and increased accessibility to the Internet even in countries categorised as underdeveloped, getting your business online to tap into new markets, even from the comfort of your home, can happen through several do-it-yourself technology solutions available today at a very low-cost.

 The world needs you now: A recent survey of the world population by the UN shows an increasing world population from over 7 billion now to more than 10 billion by 2050.
 According to the UN, half of the world’s population growth is expected to be concentrated in nine countries: India, Nigeria, Pakistan, Democratic Republic of the Congo, Ethiopia, United Republic of Tanzania, United States of America, Indonesia and Uganda by the year 2050.
 India’s population is expected to surpass China in seven years time and Nigeria is expected to surpass the populations of the USA and become the 3rd largest by 2050, which isn’t that far off.
 The big challenge however is that, this increase will come with an increased demand for available services which will pave the way for new ones that will be created.
 Present resources in most organisations are already under massive pressure and will need new ways, processes, products or services to cater for the additional demands set to come.
-Your idea brought to life today can help relieve some of these resources already begging for assistance now or better yet cater for the new demands, some of which are available now or soon to come from these future population projections.
+Your idea brought to life today can help meet such new demands.

 Read Richard Branson’s advice on how to turn your ideas in to viable businesses here (Click here to read)